calculquebec/cq-formation-advanced-python/ul-20160216/05-parallel-concepts.md

 ##### Shared Memory

 This is when parallel software tasks communicate with each other using shared memory.
-This is mainly used with threads, altough processes can communicate with each other using shared memory if they are on the same machine.
+This is mainly used with threads, although processes can communicate with each other using shared memory if they are on the same machine.

 ##### Distributed Memory